 - Take the pav and tear it into smaller pieces.
 Take it in a bowl and squeeze the lemon juice over it and keep it aside.

-- Heat a Kadai with oil and add cumin seeds.
+- Heat a kadai with cooking oil and add cumin seeds.
 When it starts to splutter, add the grated ginger and garlic.
-Saute well.
+Sauté well.

 - Next, add the onions and saute till it turns colour.